tadryanom/RaahulDev_ByPassIo/Install-uninstall.md

 ## Installation:

 #Steps:
-- Right click on inf file and select the Install option, the driver will install and ask operting system prompt you for reboot.
+- Right click on inf file and select the Install option, an operting system prompt will appear and ask you for reboot.
 - Once you reboot the system. use devcon and check the driver installed successfully.
 - Use this cmd in devcon to know the DiskDrive stack. devocn stack =DiskDrive